-Many security projects—no matter how important—fade away, either due to budget limitations, scarce resources or simply because they’re just lower priority on the long list of to-do’s.
-However, the sudden shift to remote work due to the COVID-19 pandemic has pushed many of these initiatives to the forefront and they are now gaining traction that should outlast the pandemic.
+Many security projects—no matter how important—fade away, either due to budget limitations, scarce resources or lack of prioritization.
+However, the sudden shift to remote work due to the COVID-19 pandemic has pushed many of these initiatives to the forefront, and they are now gaining traction that should outlast the pandemic.

 This experience has opened up distinct opportunities for a new and more aggressive type of cyber attack that is interested in damaging or slowing business more so than the traditional goal of scamming money.
 Therefore, now is a much more critical time to harden the security of our systems.

 - Migration to the cloud.
 Managing a company and remote employees is much easier and more secure from the cloud, as many organizations have had to learn sooner than intended.
 Any good reasoning to put off the migration has been eliminated.